 The EU Taxonomy and the SFDR (Sustainable Finance Disclosure Regulation) are two parts of the EU action plan on financing sustainable growth.
 They have a common goal but are in fact two different regulations, which sometimes can lead to confusion.
 Plus, the repercussions of what these regulations mean for the financial industry as a whole and how they contribute to the fight against greenwashing are just beginning to come to light.

 - What do the new regulations and classifications (i.e. "dark green/article 9) mean for investors?

 - What is the difference between the two regulations?

 - What happened in the past few months and what you need to consider now?

 Watch the webinar recording on our Youtube Channel

 ESG Analyst, responsAbility

-Samuel Baumgartner is a business development manager, responsible for Swiss private clients and institutional investors in Hong Kong and Israel.
+Samuel is the head of wholesale distribution at responsAbility overseeing the fund-distribution network.
 He is also a frequent keynote speaker on sustainable and impact investing topics.
 Prior to his time at responsAbility, he worked with an investment advisory in Peru and Chile matching investors with local private equity opportunities.
 Samuel holds a bachelor degree in business administration and is working on his masters in finance focusing on sustainable finance at the University of Zürich.